 After the 24 weeks: applying for loan forgiveness

 Applications for loan forgiveness will be processed by your lender.
-You will need to fill out a PPP Forgiveness Application form and submit that to your lender.
+You will need to fill out a PPP Loan Forgiveness Application form and submit that to your lender.

 If you had a PPP loan prior to the Paycheck Protection Program Flexibility Act being signed, you can choose to use the original 8-week period instead of the 24-week period.
+(Check out our guide on selecting an 8-week or 24-week period written by a CPA)

 After you submit your application for forgiveness, your lender is required by law to provide you with a response within 60 days.